BluelyTASer/RobloxTAS/README.md

 Adding the system to a Roblox game is simple.
 First download the TAS.lua file from here and copy this.
 Next, open the game you want to TAS in Roblox Studio.
-Run the game then paste on command bar in Roblox Studio and press enter. **inserting TAS.lua on **If using the first version of this script, insert the RBXM file for the TASing script into StarterCharacterScripts.**
+Run the game then paste on command bar in Roblox Studio and press enter.
+**If using the first version of this script, insert the RBXM file for the TASing script into StarterCharacterScripts.**

 Now you can begin TASing the game you chose.